-Domestically the Water / Wastewater industry typically refers to Public Utilities or Municipal Water facilities.
+Domestically the Water and Wastewater industry typically refers to Public Utilities or Municipal Water facilities.
 Sewage treatment, biological treatment, filtration, clarification and separation for residential, commercial and industrial sectors all relate to the industry.
 Events that occurred at Flint Michigan are constant reminders of the important role water plays in our everyday life.

 The level of contamination of domestic and industrial sewage differs greatly – chemically and biologically, including solid matter.
 Water treatment plants remove contaminants and return clean water to the (a) system.
 There is a complex and often energy-intensive process that sewage must undergo before it reaches the required level of purity.

 By using the power of nature, air, microbes, gravity and light - sewage treatment can be very basic.
 By harnessing this power, the industry has revolutionized sanitation and brought health to their communities, rivers, streams, lakes, and oceans.

 Utilization of water can be complex when used in industrial applications.
 Since properly treated water is needed, plants must manage equipment to process their incoming and outgoing water.
 It's cost related to production is increasing and greater regulatory demands must be accounted for.
 With less water available, manufacturers are working harder to leverage water usage to their competitive advantage.
 Water can no longer be taken for granted and by 2030 global water demand is projected to exceed available water by 40 percent.

 Industrial wastewater applications:

 - and many more